Implement 3-digit MNC with leading zeros

 #5 Updated by neels about 3 years ago

 the sgsn patch is the only one not merged yet, pending testing of the gb-proxy part.
 The sgsn part of the patch has been tested manually along with the pcu patch; a formal ttcn3 test for it is planned, and there should probably also be mnc3 tests for the bts and bsc in ttcn3...
 So to be able to merge the sgsn patch I at least need to manually test mnc3 in the gb-proxy (and promise to follow up with ttcn3 tests).

-#8 Updated by neels over 1 year ago
+#8 Updated by neels about 3 years ago

 - % Done changed from 70 to 80